 If you’ve been to the malls in Saket, you must have crossed by the Satpula Dam, located right on the Press Enclave Road.
 The monument is now part of a large park that abuts Khirki Village.

-After a series of severe famines, the Satpula Dam was constructed on the Barapulla Nala – then a stream flowing into the Yamuna, now a sewer – to channel water for the residents of Jahanpanah.
+After a series of severe famines, the Satpula Dam was constructed on what is today known as the Barapulla Nala – then a stream flowing into the Yamuna, now a sewer – to channel water for the residents of Jahanpanah.
 The dams doubled up as fort walls and the water bodies acted like a moat to keep invaders at bay.
 Although the lakes and streams have disappeared, the dam stands resplendent.
 The structure, made of stone blocks, is spread over three levels and has eleven tunnels for water to pass through.

 Nowadays, Satpula seems to be mostly frequented by addicts and couples looking for a shady nook, but that shouldn’t deter you from visiting this gorgeous monument.